-In this easy and creamy butternut squash curry, cubes of succulent squash bathe in an Indian-inspired, beautifully spiced coconut sauce.
-The curry recipe needs just one pot, 30 minutes, and mostly pantry ingredients.
-This is a vegan, soy-free, gluten-free and nut-free recipe.
+An easy and creamy butternut squash curry with cubes of succulent squash in an Indian-inspired, beautifully spiced coconut sauce.
+You need just one pot, 30 minutes and pantry ingredients.
+A vegan, soy-free, gluten-free and nut-free recipe.

 This divine butternut squash curry is one of my favorite fall recipes.
 It has so much to offer, with loads of nutrition, an incredible interplay of spicy, tangy, sweet flavors and -- importantly -- easy prep, easy cooking and easy cleanup.